JustToThePoint English Website Version

 If you can't or don't want to change your router's DNS settings, you can configure individual clients (computers, smartphones, tablets, etc.) to use your Pi-hole as their DNS server.

 1. Windows.
 Open Control Panel and go to Network and Internet, Network and Sharing Center, Change adapter settings.
 Right-click on the network adapter you’re using (Wi-Fi or Ethernet) and select Properties.
 Internet Protocol Version 4 (TCP/IPv4): Select “Internet Protocol Version 4 (TCP/IPv4)” and click “Properties.”
-Use the following DNS server addresses: Select this option.
-Preferred DNS server: Enter your Pi-hole’s IP address.
+Under the section Use the following DNS server addresses, Preferred DNS server: Enter your Pi-hole’s IP address. image info

 2. macOS: System Preferences, Network.
 Select the network you’re using (Wi-Fi or Ethernet) and click Advanced.
 Go to the “DNS” tab.
 Add DNS Server: Click the “+” button to add a new DNS server.
 Enter your Pi-hole’s IP address.
 Click “OK” and “Apply” to save the changes.